-It's, therefore, cheaper to recycle then to dump in the landfill sites.
-The UK currently recycles 22 per cent of its household waste while some other EU countries recycle more than half.
+It's, therefore, cheaper to recycle than to dump in landfill sites.
+The UK currently recycles 22 per cent of its household waste (in 2007) while some other EU countries recycle more than half.
 The UK proposes cutting the amount of waste put into landfill sites from 72 per cent today to 25 per cent by 2020.

 Why Bother to Recycle with these Recycling Problems?

 1. Hasn't Anyone Heard of Sustainable Forestry?

 Why do we use all that energy recycling paper to save the trees?
 When you look at most newspapers you will find that they tell us that they are buying their paper from sustainable sources, and their tress will re-grow and provide more paper forever.

 The keen recycler will argue that paper should be recycled so that we save trees and forests.